Military history of Japan: Modern period

 Since the first visit of Commodore Perry to Edo Bay in July 1853, Japan lacked industrial and military power to prevent western coercion with unequal treaties that took advantage of Japan.
 Japan had antiquated and decentralized military forces.
 The feudal lords were pressured into signing multiple treaties with the Americans known as "The Unequal Treaties".

 Thereafter in 1853 six island fortifications with cannon batteries were built at Odaiba in Edo Bay by Egawa Hidetatsu for the Tokugawa shogunate.
 The purpose was to protect Edo from another American incursion.
 Thereafter Industrial developments started in order to build modern cannons.
 A reverbatory furnace was established by Egawa Hidetatsu in Nirayama to cast cannons.
 It was completed in 1857.

 Japan was determined to avoid the fate of other Asian countries which were colonized by western imperial powers.
 The Japanese people and the government with Emperor Meiji realized that in order to preserve the independence of Japan it had to modernize to become an equal of the western colonial powers.
 In 1868 Tokugawa Yoshinobu resigned which ended the Tokugawa dynasty and the last shogunate.
 The Meiji Restoration restored practical abilities and the political system under Emperor Meiji.
 This caused enormous change in Japan's political and social structure from the late Edo Period to the early Meiji Period.
 Japan set out to "gather wisdom from all over the world" and embarked on an ambitious program of military, social, political, and economic reforms.
 Japan quickly transformed in one generation from an isolated feudal society to a modern industrialized nation state and an emerging great power.

 After a long period of peace, Japan quickly rearmed and modernized by importing western weapons, then manufacturing them domestically, and finally by manufacturing weapons of Japanese design.
+In 1902, it became the first Asian nation to sign a mutual defense pact with a European nation, Britain.
 During the Russo-Japanese War (1904–1905), Japan became the first modern Asian nation to win a war against a European nation.
-In 1902, it became the first Asian nation to sign a mutual defense pact with a European nation, Britain.

 Japan was influenced by Western imperialism in Asia which caused Japan to participate as a colonial power.
 Japan was the last major power to enter the race for global colonization.
 It expanded rapidly, with colonial acquisitions, from 1895 till 1942.
 The Empire of Japan was one of the largest in history.
 It included colonies in Manchuria, China, Indonesia, the Philippines, Malaysia, Papua New Guinea, Indochina, Burma and many Pacific islands.
 In 1937, Japan had one-sixth the industrial capacity than the USA.
 The Japanese industry was dependent on the shipment of raw materials from Japan's overseas territories and foreign imports.
 A series of increasingly stringent economic embargoes on raw materials by the United States such as the Japanese Oil Embargo (1940–1941) pushed the Empire of Japan into conflict with the United States.